DenisGorbachev/cull/README.md

 # Example

+* Alice sets "min votes" to 1
+* Bob sets "min votes" to 2
-* Alice sends a link to an official announcement of government curfew.
+* Sam sends a link to an official announcement of government curfew.
-* Cullbot counts Alice's link as 1 vote.
-* Bob has "min votes" set at 1, so he does receive the news.
+* Cullbot forwards the link to Alice, because she has "min votes" set at 1
-* Sam has "min votes" set at 2, so he doesn't receive the news.
+* Cullbot **doesn't forward the link to Bob**, because he has "min votes" set at 2
-* Bob upvotes the curfew announcement, because he thinks it's important.
+* Alice upvotes the curfew announcement, because she thinks it's important.
-* Sam receives
+* Cullbot forwards the link to Bob, because now the announcement has 2 votes.